-The Sentry Key® system complies with FCC rules part 15 and with RSS-210 of Industry Canada.
-Operation is subject to the following conditions:
+This device complies with Part 15 of the FCC Rules and with Industry Canada license-exempt RSS standard(s).
+Operation is subject to the following two conditions:

-• This device may not cause harmful interference.

-• This device must accept any interference that may be received, including interference that may cause undesired operation.
+- 1. This device may not cause harmful interference, and - This device must accept any interference received, including interference that may cause undesired operation.